About the programme

 Local agencies are also well placed to recognise where opportunities exist for communities.
 Whether that is by using sport to address gender inequality, arts and cultural activities to draw out difficult social issues or conservation projects that make the most of the local environment and economy – solutions can be found using local perspectives.

 Our funding in India focuses on vulnerable communities in a geographical priority area through an Open Grants Scheme.
-Funding is available for organisations operating outside the geographical priority area only by invitation; and is restricted to organisations operating at the meso/macro level on issues that are identified by PHF (please see the strategy paper for more details).
+Funding is available for organisations operating outside the geographical priority area only by invitation.

 Details of previous grants can be found here.